Skip to Content

 Employer-Sponsored 401(k) Plan

 You can make withdrawals for first-time home purchases up to $10,000.
-You will pay income taxes on the withdrawn money but won’t face an additional penalty if the money is used to buy or build a first home.
+You will pay income taxes on the withdrawn money but won’t face an additional penalty if the money is used to buy or build a first home in most cases.
+Before taking any action to withdraw it is advisable to speak with a tax professional.

 Find Your First-Time Homebuyer Down Payment Plan